zoffixznet/JSON-Meth/README.md

 # NAME

-JSON::Meth - no-nonsense JSON encoding/decoding as method calls on data
+JSON::Meth - no nonsense JSON encoding/decoding as method calls on data

 # SYNOPSIS